Tonsa Barrage

-Taunsa Barrage is a barrage on the River Indus in Taunsa, Punjab province of Pakistan.
-It is situated 20 km southeast of main Taunsa city and Shadan Lund and 16 km from district Kot Addu.
+Tonsa Barrage, also spelled Taunsa Barrage, is a barrage on the River Indus in Tonsa, Punjab province of Pakistan.
+It is situated 20 km southeast of main Tonsa city and Shadan Lund and 16 km from district Kot Addu.
 This barrage controls water flow in the River Indus for irrigation and flood control purposes.
-Taunsa Barrage Wildlife Sanctuary was designated a Ramsar site on 22 March 1996.
+Tonsa Barrage Wildlife Sanctuary was designated a Ramsar site on 22 March 1996.